WLVB

 WLVB (93.9 FM, "Vermont Country 93.9") is a radio station licensed to serve Morrisville, Vermont.
-The station is owned by Radio Vermont, Inc. It airs a country music format.
+The station is owned by Myers Mermel, Caroline McLain, and Scott Milne, through licensee WLVB Acquisition LLC.
+It airs a country music format.

-The station has been assigned these call letters by the Federal Communications Commission since February 22, 1991.
+The station has been assigned these call letters by the Federal Communications Commission (FCC) since February 22, 1991.

+WLVB was owned by Ken Squier until his death in 2023; in 2024, his family sold it and its sister stations—WDEV and WCVT—to Mermel, McLain, and Milne in a deal approved by the FCC in 2025.